 d’

 We expect equivalent task performance in d’ as a result of staircasing task difficulty.
 It is not necessary to assume equivalent d’s for our analysis of meta-d’, because we adjust for d’.
 Nonetheless we will test this assumption with a Bayes Factor between the mean d’ of each group, against a model of H1 with an SD of the unadjusted meta-d’ difference between groups.
-Thus, we will examine the amount of type-1 d’ that would be needed to explain the recorded difference in meta-d’ (i.e. type-2 performance in d’ units).
+Thus, we will examine the amount of type-1 d’ that would be needed to explain the recorded difference in meta-d’ (i.e., type-2 performance in d’ units).
 Note this test is non-crucial.

 Likert scales